For Healthcare Professionals: Emergency Services

 - Private exam rooms that offer access to a TV connected to GetWell Town, an interactive media system.

 - Social workers and child life specialists who work with children and families to make their stay less frightening

 - Snacks, coffee and cold beverages.

 Consults and specialty evaluations

-After evaluation by an ED attending physician, consultation with Children’s specialty services is available as warranted.
+After evaluation by an ED attending physician, consultation with Seattle Children's specialty services is available as indicated.
 The ED attending has overall responsibility for determining and monitoring what services are required for your patient.

 Learn more about the Emergency Department.